LDH: 7 more COVID-19 cases identified aboard cruise ship that arrived in New Orleans Sunday - NewsBreak

 “Governor John Bel Edwards, the Louisiana Department of Health, the City of New Orleans and the Port of New Orleans are aware and working closely with the Centers for Disease Control and Prevention (CDC) to implement existing COVID-19 agreements and protocols with the cruise line.”

 Norwegian Cruise Line issued a statement that confirmed a “handful of COVID-19 cases among guests and crew.”
 The company said all of the identified cases involved people without symptoms of the illness.
-Norwegian said it requires all passengers and crew members to have been vaccinated against the coronavirus prior to departure.Study suggests past COVID infection may not fend off omicron
+Norwegian said it requires all passengers and crew members to have been vaccinated against the coronavirus prior to departure.These new U.S. travel restrictions begin Monday

 “We are testing all individuals on Norwegian Breakaway prior to disembarkation, as well as providing post-exposure and quarantine public health guidance by the (U.S. Centers for Disease Control and Prevention),” the company’s statement said.
 “Any guests who have tested positive for COVID-19 will travel by personal vehicle to their personal residence or self-isolate in accommodations provided by the company.”